pokgak/terraform-provider-e2e/docs/resources/autoscaling.md

 - `is_public_ip_required` (Boolean, default: true) Whether nodes should have public IPs.
 -  `vpc` (Set of nested blocks) One or more VPC blocks to attach by name.
 - `security_group_ids` (List of Int) Security Group IDs attached; supports updates post-creation.
+- `policy_type` (String) Scaling policy type (e.g., `"Default"`).Enter this as Default while creating  elastic policy .omit this field if only entering scheduled policy
 - `provision_status` (String, default `"Running"`) Scaler group state: `"Running"` or `"Stopped"`.
+- `policy` (List of Object) Elastic scaling policies controlling scaling behavior.Enter two blocks ,one for scale up and one for scale down at designated time.
+- `scheduled_policy` (List of Object) Scheduled scaling policies using cron.Enter two blocks ,one for scale up and one for scale down at designated time.

 ### Computed / Read-Only